kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Documentation updates

-With Event Bus removed, we focused on improving Knative Eventing Mesh.
-This means providing you with additional documentation on [event processing and delivery](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#details-event-processing-and-delivery).
+With Event Bus removed, we focused on Knative Eventing Mesh.
+For 1.12, this also meant providing you with additional documentation on [event processing and delivery](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#details-event-processing-and-delivery).
 If you are interested in setting Kafka as your default Channel implementation, read this [tutorial](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#tutorials-configure-the-kafka-channel).

 ## Compass

 ###  Provisioning of custom components

 With the recent addition to the Kyma Installer you can define the source URL of a component that you want to install.
-The Runtime Provisioner now fully supports this feature allowing you to include external components that should be deployed to provisioned clusters.
+The Runtime Provisioner now fully supports this feature, allowing you to include external components that you want to deploy on provisioned clusters.

 ### On-demand revision of Kyma installed on provisioned clusters

-From now on, you can specify a version of the Kyma Installer to be deployed on the provisioned cluster.
+From now on, you can specify a version of the Kyma Installer to be deployed on a provisioned cluster.
 This can help you to debug, track, or fix issues both during development and in an production-ready environment.

 ### Upgrades in Compass Provisioner

 We implemented the first version of [upgrade API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md) in the Runtime Provisioner.
-Though simple, the API allows you to upgrade an existing runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
+Though simple, the API allows you to upgrade an existing Runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
 We also included a rollback option, but it may still require additional actions on the cluster.

 >**NOTE:** If the migration guide includes any additional instructions, make sure to apply them manually.

-### Automatic status update for Applications and runtimes in Compass Director
+### Automatic status update for Applications and Runtimes in Compass Director

 When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets their status to **CONNECTED**.
-This operation does not prevent you and Integration System from managing Application and Runtime status if they wish to do so.
+This operation does not prevent you or the Integration System from managing Application and Runtime status on your own.
 ### Automatic Scenario Assignment in Compass Director

+### Automatic Scenario Assignment in Compass Director

 The [Automatic Scenario Assignment (ASA)](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-03-automatic-scenario-assignment.md) feature allows you to define a condition that specifies when a Scenario is automatically assigned to a Runtime.
-For example you can specify a label that adds a given Scenario to each Runtime created by the given user, company, or any other entity.
+For example, you can specify a label that adds a given Scenario to each Runtime created by a given user, company, or any other entity.

 ## Console

 ### Improved browsing of APIs within packages

 In 1.11 release we introduced API packages to allow the Applications to register of APIs grouped in packages.
-This way, customers could instantiate entire packages and access multiple APIs at once.
+This way, you could instantiate entire packages and access multiple APIs at once.
 Now, with 1.12, browsing APIs within package in Service Catalog UI is even simpler.
 In case a package holds multiple APIs, you can find them quickly using a dedicated drop-down component with a search feature.

 ![get-images](./api-packages-get-image.png)